-Our marriage will most likely not be healthy, happy, and fulfilling.
+And our marriage would most likely not be as healthy, happy, and fulfilling as it is today.

-Marriage advice from couples and people in unhealthy relationships
+Marriage advise from couples and people in unhealthy relationships

 What if the couple giving you advice doesn’t have a healthy marriage?
 What if the person is divorced or never been married?
 Should you listen to their advice for newlyweds?

 Listen to all the marriage advice you receive.
 But only apply the relevant ones or what you believe will be good for your relationship.
 Because bad marriage advice can easily ruin your marriage.